antonshusharin/DevTools/prepatch_readme.txt

 [05] Changelog
 ----------

+### 2025-07-01

+- Updated to Hearthstone version 33.0.0.223542 (contributed by Endefx)
+- Support for the Battlegrounds Duos mode has been merged into the main HearthstoneAccess patch.
+There is no longer a separate build for Duos.
+(Code contributed by Endefx, sound design by Superblindman and CritterPup)

+Note: the warlock quest from the upcoming expansion might not work correctly with the mod.
+The fix, if one is required, is expected before the expansion launches on July 8th.

 ### 2025-06-03

 - Fixed a bug where dark gifts would not be read while discovering (contributed by Endefx)